Lucterios2/django_auth_ldap3_ad/README.md

 ### user and password to be able to bind and search for users and groups

+Mandatory parameter.
+To bind to a LDAP server, we need a fully qualified distinguished name.
+The user just needs minimal rights to walk through the directory.
+That's why it is recommended to create a dedicated user with no special rights and no groups to use here.

     LDAP_BIND_USER = "cn=xxx,dc=domain,dc=local"
     LDAP_BIND_PWD = "pass"

 ### search parameters

+Mandatory parameters.
+Search parameters enables you to define a first level of filter for the users and groups taken into account.
+Search base is used for every lookups so if you define it to the lower level, all users and groups of the directory are able to authenticate but if you define a subtree here, users and groups in other subtrees wont be able to do so.
+Search filters for users and groups enables you to get a second level of filtering by forcing some additional conditions to be true for the object to be taken into account.
+In LDAP, group membership is onwed by groups objects.
+Depending on the implementation (OpenLDAP, MS Active Directory, others), the attribute of group objects to inspect can differ.
+You need to determine the good attribute and name it in the LDAP_GROUP_MEMBER_ATTRIBUTE parameter for groups to be well used.

     LDAP_SEARCH_BASE = "dc=domain,dc=local"
     LDAP_USER_SEARCH_FILTER = "(&(sAMAccountName=%s)(objectClass=user))"